Skip to content

 • Z - green line

 The aerobatic box is displayed (in green) in the Judge View.
-You can toggle it using the keyboard key B.
+You can toggle it using the keyboard key B or the on-screen box button.

 Acting like line judges, there are two flag displays to indicate the position of the airplane in relation to the box: one for lateral position and one for vertical position.
 The color of these flags has the following significance: